 How to serve and store it

-Serve this up with your favorite chips for dipping.
+Serve this up with your favorite chips, crackers, or veggies for dipping.
 I love it with bagel chips, whole wheat crackers, or pita chips.
-You want a pretty sturdy chip, because the baked dip is nice and thick.
+You want a pretty sturdy chip, because the baked dip is rich and thick.

 You can also use this as a spread for sandwiches and wraps.
-This was my sister's and my favorite way to use the leftovers the next day, when mom used to make this for parties.
+This was my sister's and my favorite way to use the leftovers the next day, when mom used to make spinach artichoke dip for parties.